 Where to propose...

-On an island so renowned for romance it’s hard to pick out a single location to pop the question, but it’s hard to beat the summit of Gros Piton, where our own Joanna Whinney said ‘I do’ when her other half whipped the ring out.
-Alternatively, if you’re not feeling quite that athletic, then consider a stay at Cap Maison; the hotel provides a ‘proposal concierge’ who will help you to create a truly unforgettable moment , with the ring arriving by zipline at the end of your romantic private dinner at the base of the cliffs.
+On an island so renowned for romance it’s hard to pick out a single location to pop the question, but you can't beat the summit of Gros Piton, where our own Joanna Whinney said ‘yes’ when her other half got down on bended knee.
+Alternatively, if you’re not feeling quite that athletic, consider a stay at Cap Maison; the hotel provides a ‘proposal concierge’ who will help you to create a truly unforgettable moment , with the ring arriving by zipline at the end of your romantic private dinner at the base of the cliffs.

 Saint Lucia - Jazz, Volcanoes and Toblerone